clarka77/wpbuild1/wp-content/plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.50 - 9/22/23 =
+* Fixed - Don't include level3 property in requests where the payment intent is authorized and Link is used.
+Stripe doesn't currently support capturing authorized amounts when using Link with level3.
+* Fixed - Don't allow quantity property of level3 data to contain decimals.
+Some plugins modify the quantity so it has decimals.
+* Added - Rounded corner option for Apple Pay button
+= 3.3.49 - 9/9/23 =
+* Fixed - Capture error when amount is less than authorized amount and level3 data is passed.
 = 3.3.48 - 9/3/23 =
 * Fixed - For local payment methods like P24 etc, unset address properties that are empty.
 Some merchants remove address fields like billing_country so remove those in requests to Stripe to prevent API validation errors.
 * Fixed - If Link is used to pay for a renewal, update the subscriptions payment method ID.